swaroop-smilecode/dynamic_programming/Problems/p07_non_adjacent_sum/p07_non_adjacent_sum.md

 Whenever we see such questions of including something & excluding something, it's about taking decisions.
 So, your thinking should</br>
 go towards imagining decision tree & obviously recursion is the programmatic way of solving that decition tree.</br>

-As usually, will solve the problem for frist case & rest will be taken case by recursion automatically(Recursive leap of faith).
+As usually, will solve the problem for frist case & rest will be taken case by recursion automatically(Recursive leap of faith).</br>
+To put it another way, this is nothing but we start our decision tree with complete input `[2, 4, 5, 12, 7]`, then solve the problem</br>
+for first element of input.
+Keep repeating this step, until you end up with smallest input.
 ![image](https://github.com/user-attachments/assets/09132fd1-35f6-4d3b-965f-6e29b3dc414c)

 <ins>Base case:</ins></br>